The unique risks of audio deepfakes

 The research on this is pretty damning.

-A UCL study found that participants could correctly identify deepfake speech only 73% of the time across English and Mandarin—even after training.
-A 2024 study in Scientific Reports found something arguably worse: while listeners could match AI voices to real identities at about 80% accuracy, they correctly flagged an AI voice as fake only 60% of the time.
+A UCL study found that participants could correctly identify deepfake speech only 73% of the time across English and Mandarin, even after training.
+A 2024 study in Scientific Reports found something arguably worse.
+While listeners could match AI voices to real identities at about 80% accuracy, they correctly flagged an AI voice as fake only 60% of the time.
 People are biased toward believing a fake voice is real.

-Automated detection works great—until it doesn't
+Automated detection works great until it doesn't

 Machine learning detectors dramatically outperform humans.
 Systems like DeepSonar reported ~98% accuracy across various datasets and noise conditions.
 Other real-time detectors have hit over 99% frame-level accuracy on in-distribution data.
 The ASVspoof challenges have shown steady improvement in classifier performance across rounds.

 This is a classic domain shift problem.
-Lab performance doesn't guarantee real-world robustness.
-And in the real world, attackers aren't going to use the generators you trained against.
+Lab performance doesn't guarantee real world robustness, and in the real world, attackers aren't going to use the generators you trained against.

 The threat is getting worse, fast

-- Financial fraud: In 2019, a voice clone of a CEO was used to trick an executive into wiring €220,000 (ICAEW).
+This isn't theoretical.
+It's already happening in the wild.
+In 2019, a voice clone of a CEO was used to trick an executive into wiring €220,000 (ICAEW).
 In 2024, a multi-person video and voice deepfake scheme in Hong Kong led to a $25.6 million transfer (Guardian).
+Voice clones mimicking President Biden were used in robocalls to New Hampshire voters ahead of the 2024 primary (NPR).
+Criminals are using cloned voices of loved ones to fake kidnappings and demand immediate payment (FTC consumer alert).

 Defense needs layers